LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

    or ``../../numbers.txt``.
 This time *just enter* ``numbers.txt``.
 The program should work, giving the answer 16.

-By default gmcs and mono read from and write to the current directory of the terminal/console.
+By default mcs and mono read from and write to the current directory of the terminal/console.
 In the situation above, ``sum_file.cs`` and ``numbers.txt`` were in the project directory, which is the current directory.
 Then sum_file.exe was written to and run from